GMItaliano/Kuka_industry/README.md

 # Kuka Industry 🚀

-Simulate a working environment using the KUKA robot with 7 degrees of freedom (7DoF).
+Simulate a working environment using the KUKA robot with 7 degrees of freedom (7DoF) on top of the kuka mobile platform.
 This project features scripts for controlling the robot, implementing vision-based tasks, and managing industrial operations.

 ## Project Overview
 - **Objective:** Simulate a KUKA robot performing tasks in an industrial environment.